Looking for the Best Flagship Smartphones in Nepal? Check out our curated list here.

 - Connectivity: Dual-SIM (Nano), WiFi 7 (Dual-band), Bluetooth 6.0, GPS / A-GPS / Beidou / Glonass / Galileo / QZSS / NavIC, USB-C, 4G LTE, 5G

-- Battery: 5410mAh with 90W charging (90W power adapter provided)
+- Battery: 6000mAh with 90W charging (no power adapter provided)

-- Price in Nepal: NPR 149,999 (16/512GB)
+- Xiaomi 17 Ultra Price in Nepal (Expected): NPR 179,999 (16/512GB)

 3. Vivo X300 Pro

-The third place on our list of the best smartphones in Nepal goes to the upcoming Vivo X300 Pro.
-It’s the successor to arguably one of the best camera phones we’ve ever tested—so we were already quite pumped about what Vivo had in store for us this time.
+The third place on our list of the best smartphones in Nepal goes to the Vivo X300 Pro.
+It’s the successor to arguably one of the best camera phones we’ve ever tested, so we were already quite pumped about what Vivo had in store for us this time.
 And although it’s not a massive generational upgrade, I absolutely love all the tender loving care Vivo has put into its latest flagship phone.

 The biggest and the most obvious upgrade here is actually in terms of the design.
 I know it doesn’t look all that different from last year’s Vivo X200 Pro (review) at first glance, but trust me.
 The X300 Pro is slightly narrower now—and more importantly—it’s a lot less top-heavy.
 Which is honestly quite a big deal when you realize just how massive its camera bump is!